The Identification of American and Pacific Golden Plovers

 - and I have also seen at least two more otherwise typical dominicas in different years that had only three P-tips visible.

-UPDATE: Wally Johnson contacted the Author and provided a copy of a recent paper he co-authored (Jukema, J. Johnson, O. W. Aldabe, J. Rocca, P. 2011 Wing and tail moult of American Golden-Plovers Pluvialis dominica on wintering grounds in Uruguay, with confirmation that juveniles replace all primaries during their first non-breeding season; Wader Study Group Bull.
+UPDATE: Wally Johnson contacted me and provided a copy of a recent paper he co-authored (Jukema, J. Johnson, O. W. Aldabe, J. Rocca, P. 2011 Wing and tail moult of American Golden-Plovers Pluvialis dominica on wintering grounds in Uruguay, with confirmation that juveniles replace all primaries during their first non-breeding season; Wader Study Group Bull.
 118(2); 129-131) in which it was established that 1CY/2CY dominicas replace all of their primaries on the wintering grounds (as do adults), but the timing is somewhat behind that of adults, and it is possible that some 2CY dominicas may be seen on migration in North America with the outermost primaries not yet fully-grown.
 If this does occur it could account for some (but not all?) of the instances of dominicas showing only 3 P-tips beyond the tertials.

 Next let's discuss tertial-tip to tail-tip ratio: This potential feature has gained some favor in recent years.
 Again Johnson and Johnson 2004 provides a good explanation: "For fulva: tertials extend to the distal third of tail; (they) end at or near tail tip in most birds.
 For dominica: variable, from half to distal third of tail".
 While this may hold true for a majority of birds and in particular for Spring fulvas, I've seen a handful of Spring dominicas with tertials almost or actually reaching the tail tip.
 CLICK HERE and CLICK HERE to see two examples.
 NOTE that both of these birds were clearly more-advanced in their overall molt into Alternate plumage - a feature strongly associated with fulva - but both have such long primary extensions that they surely must be dominicas.